 During the Winter months we try and formalise a rota to enable access to the club huts on Sunday mornings so that members can paddle between 0900 and 1200.
 If you would like to volunteer to cover some of these dates you will have to be able, and willing to:

 - Go out paddling for a few hours on a Sunday morning.
-We have access to the Wilsham Road site from 0900 until 1200.
+We will launch from Abingdon Lock – See Here.

 - Be onsite to open up the hut for anyone who wants to borrow equipment.
 If you don’t have a key for the hut we will provide you with one.